Gender in horror films: Effects on viewers

 Linz and Donnerstein conducted a study on the way viewers reacted to sex combined with violence in slasher films, and found that "Studies show that pleasant, mildly arousing sex scenes that are paired with graphic violence can be expected to diminish aversive reaction to violence in the long run."
 The combination of sex and violence is shown to grab viewers' attention, making it a more "depthful" process.

 Carol J. Clover argues in her article that "horror and pornography are the only two genres specifically devoted to the arousal of bodily sensation.
 They exist solely to horrify and stimulate, not always respectively, and their ability to do so is the sole measure of their success: they 'prove themselves upon our pulses".
 Exposure to scenes of explicit violence combined with sexual images is believed to affect males’ emotional reactions to film violence.
-It has also shown to lead males to be less disturbed by scenes of extreme violence and degradation directed at women, claims the Molitor and Sapolski article.
+It has also shown to lead males to be less disturbed by scenes of extreme violence and degradation directed at women, claims the Molitor and Sapolsky article.
 Carol Clover states that the implied audience for slasher films are "largely young and largely male".

 Studies show that the most popular slasher films of the 1990s are more violent than the most commercially successful slasher films released in the 1980s.
 Specifically, according to this article, there was a 44% increase in the number of violent acts suffered by innocent victims in the 1990s crop of slasher films.
 Slasher films of the 1990s portray an act of brutal violence an average of once every two and a half minutes.
 Also, characters are shown in terror an average of three and a half minutes longer in slasher films in the 1990s.
 According to Gloria Cowan and Margaret O'Brien, experimental studies have been done to show the effects of viewing R-rated violent films have found "increased acceptance of interpersonal violence and rape mythology".
 These studies have also found desensitization with "carry-over attitude effects" towards victims of violence.
 These studies have shown, that after viewing slasher films, college male students have less sympathy for rape victims, see them as less injured, and are more likely to endorse the myth that women enjoy rape.

 In their article, James B. Weaver and Dolf Zillmann explain "watching horror films is said to offer viewers a socially sanctioned opportunity to perform behaviors consistent with traditional gender stereotypes and early work on this topic found that males exposed to a sexually violent slasher film increased their acceptance of beliefs that some violence against women is justified and that it may have positive consequences".